Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-07-04-book-notes.md

 July 04, 2020

-Yesterday, I started reading this book, **The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win,** by *Maria Konnikova*.
+Yesterday, I started reading this book, [The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win](https://www.amazon.in/dp/B083XS1Q8R/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1), by *Maria Konnikova*.
 So far, I've finished four chapters from the book.
 And I think it will take me *some time* to finish it!

+Thanks *[jasonbraganza](mjbraganza.com)* for recommending the book!

 ---

-But below are some excerpts from the chapters (I've read so far), that I want to put here for myself (and for others too).
-Those are my learnings from the last two days!
+Below are some excerpts from the chapters (I've read so far), that I want to put here for myself (and for others too).
+These are my learnings from the last two days of reading!

 ***I***